Unit XI. Healing

 Spiritual Practices

-universe within ourselves and become conscious of the Divine Spirit that
+vast universe within ourselves and become conscious of the Divine Spirit

 – Bri.
 Maya Tiwari (2000, p.
 7)